Champions for Change

 About the Program

 The Champions for Change (CFC) program is a Native youth leadership initiative designed to highlight positive stories of impact from Indian Country.
-Inspired by a 2011 White House initiative, CFC develops young Native leaders through experience-based learning and tailored advocacy training.
+Inspired by a 2011 White House initiative, CFC develops young Indigenous leaders through experience-based learning and tailored advocacy training.

 Each year, the Center for Native American Youth (CNAY) selects five inspirational youth (14-24) to serve as Champions for Change: young leaders from across the country with a desire to better their communities.
 This can be done in schools or programs, on reservations or in urban environments – anywhere there is opportunity to cultivate positive impact.